Welcome to Wroughton History Group

 Everyone is welcome – non-members will be charged £3 per event.

 Open evenings are for everyone to get together over tea/coffee and chat about events – members often bring items of interest, such as old photographs, for a group discussion.
-The next open meetings are on October 16th and November 13th .
+The next open meeting is on February 12th

 We have a Facebook group and reminders about the talks and events are added there.